 Most recipes as well as the bottle of commercial Tajín are equal parts – salt, dehydrated lime powder, and red chile powder.
 At Andersen casa, we try to watch our sodium intake, and have found the “regular” Tajín to be a little too salty for our taste.

-- Add 4 tablespoons each of red chile powder (your choice) and crystallized lime powder to a small prep bowl.
+- Add 4 tablespoons of red chile powder (can be 1 kind or a combination) and crystallized lime powder to a small prep bowl.